keboola/developers-docs/extend/registration/index.md

 ### genericDockerUI-runtime
 This flag provides a UI for setting parameters for [Custom Science](/extend/custom-science/).
-We recommend that you [contact us on support](mailto:support@keboola.com) when registering a Custom Science application.
+We recommend that you [contact our support](mailto:support@keboola.com) when registering a Custom Science application.

 {: .image-popup}
 ![Runtime configuration screenshot](/extend/registration/runtime-0.png)